Gurobi/gurobi-ai-modeling/source/prompting-custom-tools.rst

 Since the steps necessary for translating a problem description into an optimization model is well defined in :ref:`funnel` and not necessarily changing we can utilize a Custom GPT that has these steps baked.
-Moreover, some common issues with the current AI model can herein be addressed.
+Moreover, some common issues with the current LLM can herein be addressed.

 We have published a `Custom GPT <https://chatgpt.com/g/g-g69cy3XAp-optimization-modelling-assistant>`_ that incorporates this so users can focus on writing a problem description